Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “My, my, taking the initiative now.
 How bold.
 I like that in a man.”
 Cornelius gave me a seductive wink, which earned her a look of disgust from me.
 She was still in guy form, so that didn’t make me the slightest bit happy.

 As the lords moved to excuse themselves from the room, Saki walked over, still with her head bowed.
-I couldn’t really see the expression on her face, but I could tell she was a bit relieved.
+I couldn’t really see the expression on her face, but I could tell that she was a bit relieved.
 Wondering what she was about to do, I was surprised when she pulled out a sheathed knife and presented it towards me.

 I immediately started to panic as thoughts of hara-kiri entered my mind, but they were interrupted by her next words.